 In delivering biodiversity enhancements, measures should be taken to contribute to the Green Infrastructure network to maintain existing habitats and to reduce habitat fragmentation.
 Production of a Green Infrastructure master-plan should be considered for large scale developments.
 Development should aim to provide enough accessible natural green space relative to the scale of the development to achieve the Accessible Natural Green space Standard (see below) and meet relevant aims of the Rights of Way Improvement Plan.
 Some planning authorities have developed their own local standards for the provision of natural/semi-natural green space.
-Local planning authorities should be including policies that address aspects of Green Infrastructure within their Local Development Frameworks.
+Local planning authorities should be including policies that address aspects of Green Infrastructure within their Local Plans.

 The development plan for Epsom & Ewell, through Core Strategy and 'saved' Local Plan policies currently identifies a loose network of Strategic, formal and informal open and recreation spaces across the Borough.
-It is anticipated that the emerging Delivery DPD will formalise these spaces, and many of the sites already mentioned within this document, as a Borough-wide Green Infrastructure Network.
-This may include green infrastructure mapping similar to that advocated by the CABE Grey to Green campaign.
+It is anticipated that the emerging Site Allocations Document will formalise these spaces, and many of the sites already mentioned within this document, as a Borough-wide Green Infrastructure Network.